edwardungere/Cloud-IR-Lab/README.md

 Activity from the attacker will generate telemetry across AWS API logs, VPC network flow metadata, and host-based Linux logs.
 These sources are ingested into a Splunk instance, where they are normalized, correlated, and analyzed to detect malicious behavior and trigger automated response actions via Lambda Functions.

 ## 4. System Architecture

-AIR utilizes cloud services that lie on seperate layers of the shared responsibility model.
-On the IaaS level, EC2 instances are used to represent internal machines and workloads they support.
-On the SaaS level, AWS CloudWatch and CloudTrail are logging services that enable logging of metadata such as IP data and traffic flow within the VPC to configuration changes and API calls.
-This means, when paired together, they monitor data across the control and data plane.
+List of services used in this lab:

 ## 5. Design Decisions

-### 5.1 Internet Connectivity
+### 5.1 VPC Endpoint vs NAT Gateway

 This lab models a segmented enterprise intranet architecture and reduces the total attack surface by disasbling internet connectivity.
 By eliminating public ingress and eress traffic, the system isolates internal traffic and lateral movement scenarios and allows focused evaluation of detection and response capatabilities against internal threats.

-### 5.2 Log Collection
+### 5.2 Pull vs Push Method

+AIR is structured to represent monitoring across seperate planes in the cloud.
+On the data plane, VPC flow logs and local logs are used to capture traffic from and within the EC2 instances.
+On the control plane, CloudTrail logs configuration changes and API calls in AWS.
+A Splunk Enterprise pulls these logs periodically via Splunk Universal Forwarder, CloudWatch, and S3 and sends alerts to invoke Lambda functions on any malicious activity.

+VPC Flow Logs -> CloudWatch -> Splunk Enterprise <br>
+CloudTrail -> S3 -> Splunk Enterprise <br>
+Linux Auditd -> Splunk Universal Forwarder -> Splunk Enterprise

 ## 6. Threat Model
 The threat model can be found [here](https://github.com/edwardungere/AIR/blob/main/architecture/threat-model.md)